Deep Learning Based 3D Segmentation: A Survey: Pre-liminaries

-For \emph{3D part segmentation}, overall average category Intersection over Union (Cat.mIoU) and overall average instance Intersection over Union (Ins.mIoU) are most frequently used.
-For the sake of explanation, we assume $ M_{J},J\in[0,L_I]$ parts in every instance, and $q_{ij}$ as the total number of points in part $i$ inferred to belong to part $j$.
-Hence, $q_{ii}$ represents the number of true positive, while $q_{ij}$ and $q_{ji}$ are false positives and false negative respectively.
-Overall average category Intersection over Union (Cat. mIoU) is an evaluation metric for part segmentation that measures the mean IoU averaged across K classes.
+For 3D part segmentation, the overall average category Intersection over Union ($ \rm mIoU_{cat}$) and overall average instance Intersection over Union ($ \rm mIoU_{ins}$) are most frequently used.
+For the sake of explanation, we assume $ M_{J}, J \in[0, L_I]$ parts in every instance, and $ p_{ij}$ as the total number of points in part $ i$ inferred to belong to part $j$.

+\textbf{Overall average category Intersection over Union}: is an evaluation metric for part segmentation that measures the mean IoU averaged across K classes.

-Overall average instance Intersection over Union (Ins. mIoU), for part segmentation, measures the mean IoU across all instances.
+\textbf{Overall average instance Intersection over Union:} for part segmentation measures the mean IoU across all instances.

-\section{3D Semantic segmentation}
+\section{3D Semantic Segmentation}

-Many deep learning methods on 3D semantic segmentation have been proposed in the literature.
-These methods can be divided into five categories according to the data representation used, namely, RGB-D image based, projected images based, voxel based, point based and other representations based.
-Point based methods can be further categorized, based on the network architecture, into multiple layer perceptron (MLP) based, point convolution based and graph convolution based methods.
-Figure \ref{fig4} shows the milestones of deep learning on 3D semantic segmentation in recent years.
+Many deep learning methods for 3D semantic segmentation have been proposed in the literature.
+These methods can be divided into five categories according to the data representation used, namely, RGB-D image-based, projected images-based, voxel-based, point-based, 3D video, and other representations-based.
+Based on the network architecture, point-based methods can be further categorized into multiple-layer perceptron (MLP) based, point convolution based, graph convolution based and point transformer based methods.
+Figure~\ref{milestones} shows the milestones of deep learning on 3D semantic segmentation in recent years.